kang2000h/django_poll/README.md

 # django_poll
-This repository is created to study code while participating in https://programmers.co.kr/ first
+This repository is created to study django code while participating in https://programmers.co.kr/ first

 ## Installation & Test for django